Becky Lynch

-Rebecca Quin (born 30 January 1987) is an Irish professional wrestler.
-She is signed to WWE under the ring name Becky Lynch where she performs on the Raw brand and is one-half of the WWE Women's Tag Team Champions with Lita in their first reign.
-Lynch is one of WWE's most recognizable and highest-paid wrestlers.
-Twitter named her sixth on their list of Top Female Athletes Worldwide in 2019.
-She made her first guest star role on Season 3 of Young Rock playing Cyndi Lauper, to high praise.
-It's the first role billed as her real name and not her stage name.
+Rebecca Quin (born 30 January 1987), better known by the ring name Becky Lynch, is an Irish professional wrestler.
+She has been signed to WWE since April 2013, where she performs on the Raw brand.
+Lynch is often regarded as one of the greatest women's professional wrestlers of all time.

 Quin began training as a professional wrestler in 2002.
 Initially working in Ireland, and occasionally teaming with her brother using the ring name Rebecca Knox, she soon began wrestling across Europe and North America on the independent circuit for various promotions.
 She most notably competed in Elite Canadian Championship Wrestling and became the inaugural SuperGirls Champion in 2005.
 In 2006, Quin had a severe head injury during a match which kept her away from wrestling for several years.
-She returned 2012 and signed a contract with WWE in 2013, assigned to the developmental territory at NXT.
-Following her push to WWE's main roster, she became the inaugural SmackDown Women's Champion at Backlash 2016 and has held the title four times.
+She returned in 2012 and signed a contract with WWE in 2013, assigned to the developmental territory at NXT.
+Following her push to WWE's main roster, she became the inaugural SmackDown Women's Champion at Backlash 2016 and has held the title five times.

 In 2018, Lynch transitioned to a more aggressive character starting at SummerSlam, when she attacked Charlotte Flair, presenting herself as an unfairly treated underdog and dubbing herself "The Man", resulting in a large increase in her popularity.
-In 2019, she won a Royal Rumble match, and at WrestleMania 35 won both the Raw Women's Championship and SmackDown Women's Championship, making her the first woman to hold both titles simultaneously and a four-time WWE women's champion.
-She lost the SmackDown title the following month but then set the record for the longest reign as Raw Women's Champion at 399 days until going on a hiatus due to pregnancy in May 2020.
-In August 2021, Lynch returned at SummerSlam to confront SmackDown Women's Champion Bianca Belair, whom she would defeat seconds later to become a four-time SmackDown Women's Champion.
-With her WWE Women's Tag Team Championship win in 2023, she became WWE's Sixth Women's Triple Crown Champion.
+In 2019, she won the Royal Rumble match, and in the main event of WrestleMania 35 won both the Raw Women's Championship and SmackDown Women's Championship, making her the first woman to hold both titles simultaneously and a four-time WWE women's champion.
+This was also the first time that a women's match was the main event of a WrestleMania, which was also subsequently the final one-night WrestleMania as it expanded to two nights the following year.
+She stands as one of only five women to have headlined WWE's marquee event.

+After going on maternity leave in May 2020, she returned in August 2021 at SummerSlam to confront SmackDown Women's Champion Bianca Belair, whom she would defeat seconds later to become a four-time SmackDown Women's Champion.
+With her WWE Women's Tag Team Championship win in early 2023, she became WWE's Sixth Women's Triple Crown Champion, and then after winning the NXT Women's Championship in September 2023, she became WWE's Sixth Women's Grand Slam Champion.
+In 2025, she won the WWE Women's Intercontinental Championship and went on to set the record for the longest reign at 163 days.